manas0120/AWS-Web-Application/Web Module/Compute.md

 <img width="552" alt="7" src="https://github.com/manas0120/Highly-Available-Multi-Tier-Web-Application/assets/60257363/db25fe4f-e3f0-473a-99cc-1dc390f40769">

+<h2> IMPORTANT NOTE - In the database lab to be followed, connect to RDS using the IAM role granted to the web server.
+Therefore, refer to Accessing Linux instance using Session Manager  to assign IAM role to EC2 instance grant. - https://catalog.workshops.aws/general-immersionday/ko-KR/basic-modules/10-ec2/ec2-linux/3-ec2-1</h2>

 <h4><b>c.
 Create a custom AMI - </b></h4>
 In the EC2 console, select the instance that we made earlier in this lab, and click Actions > Image and templates > Create Image.